ChaseSchott/BlackJack/README.md

 # BlackJack
-This is a BlackJack game built in python.
+This is a BlackJack game built with python.